Researching the Legal System of the Lao People’s Democratic Republic

 • To supervise the management of politic, economy, social and culture, national defense and maintenance of peace, natural resource, environment, and other;

-• To issue resolution, decision, order, instruction and notification on the protection of economy, social and culture and national defense and the maintenance of peace;
+• To issue a resolution, decision, order, instruction, and notification on the protection of the economy, social and culture, and national defense and the maintenance of peace;

 • To monitor the operation of the organization under its supervision;